 Multiple mononeuropathy typically affects only a few nerves, often in different areas of the body.
-In contrast, polyneuropathy affects many nerves, usually in about the same areas on both sides of the body.
+In contrast, polyneuropathy affects many nerves, usually in about the same areas on both sides of the body (see Polyneuropathy).
 However, if multiple mononeuropathy involves many nerves, it may be difficult to distinguish from polyneuropathy.

 People have pain, weakness, abnormal sensations, or a combination of these symptoms in the areas supplied by the affected nerves.
 Symptoms often begin on one side of the body.
 When diabetes is the cause, nerves anywhere in the body can be affected, and as a result, weakness may affect any muscle.

 Doctors base the diagnosis on symptoms and results of a physical examination, but electromyography and nerve conduction tests (see Electromyography and Nerve Conduction Studies) are usually done to confirm the diagnosis.

 Treatment depends on the cause.